-The modifications following the Ordinary Revision of the TPA (Stage 2) and its right of enforcement entered into force on 1 January 2019.
-This simplifies the population's access to medicinal products and improves the conditions for biomedical research and industry.
+The modifications following the revision of the TPA (Stage 2), which have been in force since 2019, improve access to medicinal products and the conditions for research and industry.

-Owing to the numerous legislative changes, the right of enforcement had to be comprehensively modified.
-Certain provisions (national recommendations on dosages of paediatric medicinal products, definitive arrangements for medicinal products approved by cantons) were already brought into force early in 2018.
-The Federal Council also decided to postpone the entry into force of the provisions in regard to the integrity, transparency and the obligation to pass on discounts.
-In fact, the public consultation of the implementation provisions revealed the need for a major overhaul of these ordinances (Ordinance on the integrity and transparency in the field of therapeutic products [OITTP] and adaptation of the Ordinance on Health Insurance).
-These provisions entered into force on 1 January 2020.
+The Federal Council also resolved to postpone the entry into force of the provisions with regard to integrity, transparency and the obligation to pass on discounts, because the consultation on the corresponding implementation provisions had revealed the need for a major overhaul of the ordinances concerned (the Ordinance on Integrity and Transparency in the Field of Therapeutic Products [OITTP] and the adaptation of the Ordinance on Health Insurance).
+These provisions entered into force in January 2020.

 - Facilitating market access:

-creating new and simpler access opportunities for certain medicinal product categories (especially medicinal products approved in an EU or EFTA country, medicinal products with traditional uses and medicinal products already approved in a canton, as well as various medicinal products used in complementary medicine);
+Providing new and simpler approval opportunities for certain categories of medicinal products (especially medicinal products approved in an EU or an EFTA country, medicinal products with traditional uses and medicinal products already approved in a canton, as well as various medicinal products used in complementary medicine);

-simplifying self-medication by modified allocation of the medicinal products to the different supply categories, and an easing of the supply requirements.
+simplifying self-medication by modifying the allocation of medicinal products to the various supply categories and easing supply requirements.

-improving the safety of medicinal products used in paediatrics (publication of a register for off-label dosage recommendations for the medicinal products used in paediatrics, establishment of new obligations and incentives for the pharmaceutical industry to promote the development of paediatric medicinal products);
+improving the use of medicinal products in paediatrics (publishing a register of off-label dosage recommendations for the medicinal products used in paediatrics, and establishing new obligations and incentives for the pharmaceutical industry to promote the development of paediatric medicinal products);

 - Increasing transparency:

-increasing the scope of the information published by Swissmedic about the medicinal products submitted to it for assessment and their authorisation holders (in particular, publication of the assessment reports for human medicinal products with new active ingredients on which the authorisation decisions are based [SwissPAR]);
+Expanding the scope of the information published by Swissmedic about the medicinal products submitted to it for assessment and their authorisation holders (in particular, publishing the reports which are crucial to the approvals of medicinal products for humans with new active ingredients [SwissPAR]);

-creating an information system for monitoring the distribution and use of antibiotics and the antibiotic resistance situation in veterinary medicine.
+creating an information system to monitor the issue and use of antibiotics and the antibiotic resistance situation in veterinary medicine.